FINANCIAL INSTITUTIONS

 Why should financial institutions take action?

 More than 100 financial institutions (FIs) worldwide have used SBTi criteria to set Paris-aligned near-term science-based emissions reduction targets across their operations and portfolios.
-Another 200+ banks, asset managers and private equity firms, asset owners, insurance companies, and other FIs have committed to set their own science-based targets in the near future.
+Another 200+ banks, asset managers, private equity firms, asset owners, insurance companies and other FIs have committed to set their own science-based targets in the near future.

 FIs are increasingly recognizing the extent of climate risks and their influence on the global economy.
 Investment, lending and insurance activities must be urgently reviewed to avoid catastrophic climate change and fund a climate-secure, net-zero future.